NOTE: Analysis is mixed in with the relation of

 you?
 I brought us two lattes again."

-That "again" at least clarifies for us that it is Thursday, rather than the day beforehand when Tracey first visited and is now having its history rewritten.
 We are seeing that Cooper had appeared in the box when Sam left the room and had found there was no guard.
 (14) Return to Cooper in the glass box (15) he looking out on the room, and the lens and the frame around it seem to form an eye around him.
 (16) The glass box shakes.
 (17) Another view of Cooper in the "eye".
 (18) Cooper in the box.
 (19) A long shot as the box begins to sandwich him back accordion style with loud bangs as the box appears to be duplicating itself over and over again, Cooper and the portal receding from us.
 This happens about 9 times.
 Then Cooper is brought back forward 4 times, then recedes, comes back forward, recedes, comes back forward fully, then recedes back about 10 times and he disappears.